macho-catt/100-days-of-code/log.md

 **Thoughts:** I did another PR for the hfla website.
 This time, I worked on a medium-sized issue.
 It was a CSS issue that involved media queries.
 I had to make sure that some page-cards looked consistent across two pages.
 It's interesting how CSS issues are simple yet always so time-consuming!

+### Day 47: July 11, 2021
+#####

+**Today's Progress**: Did a bunch of PR reviews for hfla, attended the meeting

+**Thoughts:** I learned the basics of doing pull request reviews, so I did that yesterday and today.
+I reviewed three PRs so far, but they were mostly first issues and small-sized issues.
+I can imagine PRs for bigger issues to take longer and more work.
+Other than that, I started with fso part 5, but got preoccupied with some real life stuff.
+I hope to get back on the grind this week.

 ##  ##  ##  ##  ##  ##  ##

 ##  ##  ##  ##  ##  ##  ##